Long term business loans are a fantastic way to fund your business if:

 Let’s not forget that if you miss payments or default, it will negatively impact your personal credit.

-Another disadvantage is the risk that’s inherent in acquiring debt.
+Another disadvantage is the risk that’s inherent in acquiring debt with any type of financing.
 You must know your numbers.
 You must know your return on investment.

-The risk is when the internal rate of return is less than the less than the cost of capital.
+The risk is when the internal rate of return is less than the cost of capital.
 This IRR goes back to the use of the funds and what it will do for your business.
 The IRR also means that you need to know your margins.

-Another risk to consider is a change in either your business, the industry, or the overall economy.
+Another risk to consider with business financing is a change in either your business, the industry, or the overall economy.
 Factors can range from losing key employees or accounts to a new technology displacing the need for your business.

 Then some factors are out of your control.
-It may be weather related or economic crises.
+Think about the recession of 2008 and Covid-19.
+It may be weather-related or economic crises.
 Either way, you are responsible for that loan payment.

 Let me briefly explain.
 A bank may tell you that you need to maintain different financial ratios in your business.
 Not meeting these benchmarks may be a violation of your loan agreement.